Jamboree: Use prior to Scouting

 Baden-Powell was once asked why he chose "jamboree".
 He replied, "What else would you call it?"
 Other than a light-hearted retort, one way his response could have made sense is if the word had already had a specific meaning.

 Other writers used "jamboree" in the early 20th century, prior to its use in Scouting, to refer to "a lavish or boisterous celebration or party".
 Poet Robert W. Service used the term in a poem, Athabaska Dick, published in 1912: "They are all a-glee for the jamboree, and they make the Landing ring".
 Lucy Maud Montgomery used the term three times in 1915 in Anne of the Island, a book set in the 1880s.
-For example "There was quite a bewildering succession of drives, dances, picnics and boating parties, all expressively lumped together by Phil under the head of “jamborees”.
+For example, "There was quite a bewildering succession of drives, dances, picnics and boating parties, all expressively lumped together by Phil under the head of 'jamborees'."

 Robert Graves suggested in 1954 that Baden-Powell might have known the word through his regiment's Irish links, rather than from U.S. slang.

 Other theories

 The word "jamboree" has several claimed possible origins, ranging from Hindi to Swahili to Native American languages, which further confuses the meaning used by Baden-Powell.

 A guess is that the word "jamboree" is derived from the Swahili for hello, Jambo!.
-Baden-Powell spent a considerable amount of time in West Africa in the 1880s then again in the late 1890s.
+Baden-Powell spent a considerable amount of time in East Africa in the 1880s, then again in the late 1890s.